All Episodes

 No.

-Well, Graham did that is because myself and so many of us here in South Carolina just barraged his we worked so hard to get him there, and we barraged his office with uh how disgusted we were with him being a part of that.
+We worked so hard to get him there, and we barraged his office with how disgusted we were with him being a part of that.

 That could well be a factor.

-There's there's no question.
+There's no question.

 Well, I hope you're right, Rush.

-There's nothing specific about this guy that they're they're just opposed because he's conservative.
+There's nothing specific about this guy.

 There's nothing new.

-It's the same old playbook as the same old song and dance.
+It's the same old song and dance.

-You want to talk mainstream America, the guy's not it.
+You want to talk mainstream America.

-But Ralph Nees go on television as often as possible.
+Let Ralph Nees go on television as often as possible.

-Let Nan Aaron let all of the leaders of these fringe groups get on television as much in time as much as possible and start denouncing this guy.
+Let Nan Aaron, let all of the leaders of these fringe groups get on television as much in time, as much as possible, and start denouncing this guy.

-He they cannot demonize the guy.
+They cannot demonize the guy.

-Let him try.
+Let them try.

 This is my whole point.

-So Cliff, I'm glad you called.
+So, Cliff, I'm glad you called.

-Uh hold on there.
+Hold on there.

-But I don't think it's gonna happen.
+But I don't think it's going to happen.

 We'll be back and continue here on the EIB network right after this.